 Arugula is a peppery, distinctive-tasting green that originated in the Mediterranean region.
 It’s also known as rucola, salad rocket, and Italian cress.
 Arugula is a member of the Brassica, or Cruciferous, family.
 This classification includes mostly cruciferous vegetables, such as Brussels sprouts, kale, cauliflower, and broccoli.

 Arugula’s popularity has as much to do with its health benefits as its taste.
-One study cites arugula as being particularly high in cancer-fighting agents.
+One

 This delicious green is a nutrient-dense food that is high in fiber and phytochemicals.
 Arugula is low in sugar, calories, carbohydrates, and fat.
 It’s high in several vital nutrients.
 These include: